-Dining out is sometimes taken too seriously and one of the best and fun ways to avoid overdoing the decorum is to dine in unusual circumstances.
-Phuket has all the swanky five-star restaurants you could ever hope for, but does it have the quirkiness required to raise a giggle over green curry, to have a laugh over lasagna, and a smile over som tam?
+Dining out is sometimes taken too seriously and one of the best and most fun ways to avoid overdoing the decorum is to dine in unusual circumstances.
+Phuket has all the swanky 5-star restaurants you could ever hope for, but does it have the quirkiness required to raise a giggle over green curry, to have a laugh over lasagna, and a smile over somtam?
 Sure it does.

-Here are six unusual dining-out places on the island: places that you never guessed existed and where you are not quite sure if they’re having a laugh or providing the laughs.
-One thing’s for sure though; they’re all a special ‘Dear Diary’ evening out.
+Here's a selection unusual dining-out places on the island: places that you never guessed existed and where you are not quite sure if they’re having a laugh or providing the laughs.
+One thing’s for sure though – they’re all a special ‘Dear Diary’ evening out.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat